biopython/biopython.github.io/wiki/User_Tiago.md

 Maintaining the population genetics module.

-BEng in informatics.
+BEng in Informatics.
 Spent a few years working in IT as both a software developer and network engineer (banks, media companies, network companies, universities).